Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Robust multiobjective optimization

 and that, by robust efficiency of $x^*$, there is no feasible $x$ such that

-Hence, $u$ is a strictly increasing scalarizing function under which $x^*$ is optimal. \end{proof}
+Hence, $u$ is a strictly increasing scalarizing function under which $x^*$ is optimal. \endproof

-Theorem~\ref{thm-nec-robust-mco} constitutes a counterpart of Theorem~\ref{thm-nec-mco} for robust multiobjective problems.
+Theorem~\ref{thm-nec-robust-mco} constitutes a counterpart of Theorem~\ref{thm-nec-mco} for robust multiobjective optimization.
 It is, however, not a direct parallel of Theorem~\ref{thm-nec-mco} because it is not stated with respect to convex scalarizing functions.
-The following example shows that a strengthening of the result to convex scalarizing functions is not possible: \begin{example} \emph{There are convex robust multiobjective problems with robust efficient solutions that are not optimal to any scalarized problem with strictly increasing and convex scalarizing function.} To see this, we consider the convex robust multiobjective problem
+The following example shows that a strengthening of the result to convex scalarizing functions is not possible: \begin{example} \emph{There are uncertain convex multiobjective problems with robust efficient solutions that are not optimal to any scalarized problem with strictly increasing and convex scalarizing function.} To see this, we consider the following robust counterpart of an uncertain convex multiobjective problem:

 where

 The image under the objective function mapping of the extreme points of the feasible set of this problem is illustrated in Figure~\ref{fig-not-che}.